Boolooroo Rest Area — 24hr Free Camping Guide 2026 for Senior Grey Nomads

 - Use offline navigation and confirm the rest area name before the final approach.

-If you are planning a longer lap of Australia, our guide to grey nomad routes can help you sequence major inland highways more comfortably.
+If you are planning a longer lap of Australia, our guide to grey nomad routes can help you sequence inland highways more comfortably.

 10. Things seniors can do in the wider area